drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 +Description of the README
 ```

-If you run `gps s` to check on things at this point it should look like this.
+If you run `git status` to check on things at this point it should look like
+this.

 ```
 ✔ gps s